dtcenter/MET/docs/Users_Guide/appendixC.rst

 SEEPS scores are expected to lie between 0 and 1, with a perfect forecast having a value of 0.
 Individual values can be much larger than 1.
 Results can be presented as a skill score by using the value of 1 – SEEPS.

-MET verification measures for continuous variables
+MET Verification Measures for Continuous Variables
 ==================================================

 For continuous variables, many verification measures are based on the forecast error (i.e., **f - o**).
 However, it also is of interest to investigate characteristics of the forecasts, and the observations, as well as their relationship.
 These concepts are consistent with the general framework for verification outlined by :ref:`Murphy and Winkler, (1987) <Murphy-1987>`.
 The statistics produced by MET for continuous forecasts represent this philosophy of verification, which focuses on a variety of aspects of performance rather than a single measure.

 The verification measures currently evaluated by the Point-Stat tool are defined and described in the subsections below.
 In these definitions, **f** represents the forecasts, **o** represents the observation, and **n** is the number of forecast-observation pairs.

-Mean forecast
+Mean Forecast
 -------------

 Called "FBAR" in CNT output :numref:`table_PS_format_info_CNT`